BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: Discussion and Lessons Learned

 \section{Discussion and Lessons Learned}

-Our results on LiveCodeBench v6 (post-March 2025) demonstrate that BACE surpasses state-of-the-art performance with both proprietary models and open source small models across different difficulty levels of problem specifications.
+Our results on LiveCodeBench v6 (post-March 2025) show evidence that BACE surpasses state-of-the-art performance with proprietary models as well as open weight small and large models across different difficulty levels of problem specifications.
 This performance supports our central hypothesis: that in the absence of a formal oracle, LLM-generated tests provide a strong learning signal when modeled as noisy sensors within a probabilistic framework.